ramashanker/aws/certification/day13/Concept.md

     to verify that it hasn’t been tampered with you can only have up to two active CloudFront key pairs per AWS account

+### Fail over
+    CloudFront only sends requests to the secondary origin after a request to the primary origin fails.

 ### CloudFront CACHE
     CloudFront can cache different versions of your content based on the values of query string parameters.
     Then specify the parameters that you want CloudFront to use as a basis for caching in the Query string whitelist field

+### CloudFront distribution
+    When you associate a CloudFront function with a CloudFront distribution, CloudFront intercepts requests and responses at CloudFront edge locations and passes them to your function.

 ## VPC